jackwickham/group-project-delta/simulation/src/main/java/uk/ac/cam/cl/group_project/delta/simulation/gui/README.md

 injection options to stress test the current simulated platoon on more realistic peripherals.

+-	**Network delivery modifier**: A value of 0 means that packets should never be dropped, and any value larger than that is permitted.
+A value of 1 will give about 95% packet delivery at 1m, 85% at 2m, and 50% at 3m, while a value of 2 will give about 90% at 1m, 50% at 1.5m and 25% at 2m.

+-	**Front proximity enabled**: Enables or disables the front proximity sensors for simulated vehicles.
+-	**Front proximity standard deviation**: The standard deviation for the front proximity sensor's readings.
+-	**Front proximity failure rate**: The proportion of the time when the proximity sensor will incorrectly report no reading.

+-	**Beacons emulate Mindstorms**: Whether the beacons should attempt to match the LEGO Mindstorms' behaviour.
+-	**Beacon distance standard deviation**: The standard deviation for the distance measured by the beacons.
+-	**Beacon angle standard deviation**: the standard deviation for the angle measured by the beacons.

+-	**Acceleration standard deviation**: The standard deviation for the acceleration error.
+-	**Speed standard deviation**: The standard deviation for the speed error.
+-	**Turn rate standard deviation**: The standard deviation for the turn rate error.

 ### Main View

 The main view shows the current simulation state.
 It can be navigated using